Meet Our Team

 Ted Eberly – Designer and Crew Leader

 His responsibilities with Tri-Pups change depending on the type of project we are working on.
-He has done everything from general labor duties to leading a crew on a job site.
-He is very active in all of our design/build projects from the conceptual design and planning thru completion of construction.
-He finds it very rewarding to be involved in every aspect of a project and enjoys working directly with our customers.
+He has done everything from general labor duties to leading a crew of remodelers on a job site.
+He is very active in all of our design/build projects from the conceptual design and planning through completion of construction.
+He finds it rewarding to be involved in every aspect of a project and enjoys working with both other remodelers and with our customers.

 Ted is a member of the Home Builders Association of Michigan (HBA).